linuss/smooth-scroll/README.md

 * speed: The speed with which the scrolling is to take place.
 Experiment to find the value that works for you.
 100 is the default.
 * easing: The easing function to use.
 Check out the [easing functions](https://package.elm-lang.org/packages/elm-community/easing-functions/latest/) package for more information. `Ease.outQuint` is the default.

+You can then pass this config record to the `scrollToWithOptions` function.

 ## Example
 ```elm
 module Example exposing (main)